cilium/cilium/Documentation/bpf.rst

     # echo 2 > /proc/sys/net/core/bpf_jit_enable

-Whenever a new BPF program is loaded, the JIT compiler will dump the output which can then be inspected with ``dmesg``, for example:
+Whenever a new BPF program is loaded, the JIT compiler will dump the output, which can then be inspected with ``dmesg``, for example:

 ::